 This is the worst part about having anxiety.

-Panic attacks suck it hits the hardest when you are trying to get some quality sleep.
+It hits the hardest when you are trying to get quality sleep.

-I have yet to find the solution to this but I am definitely doing a better job in this department.
+I have yet to find a solution, but I am doing a better job in this department.

-At one point I was drinking a lot so that I can fall asleep faster and longer but that DOES NOT WORK.
+At one point, I was drinking a lot to fall asleep faster and longer, but that DOES NOT WORK.

 Do not do this but rather the opposite.

-Watch some TV and try to wear yourself out before you hit the hay.
+Watch TV and try to wear yourself out before hitting the hay.

-Get on a decent sleep schedule and avoid naps in the day.
+Get on a decent sleep schedule and avoid naps during the day.

 Instead, try to get really tired before bed and skip the naps.

-I used to try and catch up on sleep during my lunch break but that only made sleeping at night worse.
+I used to try to catch up on sleep during my lunch break, but that only worsened my sleeping at night.

-Being single and alone at night is a huge reason I had a hard time sleeping but there are two ways you can deal with this.
+Being single and alone at night is a huge reason I had difficulty sleeping, but there are two ways to deal with this.